Most Known Hits

-Most Known Hits is an album by hip-hop group Three 6 Mafia.
-It is a collection of some of their biggest mainstream songs and was released in 2005, following the similarly titled studio album Most Known Unknown.
+Most Known Hits is an album by hip-hop group Three 6 Mafia on November 15, 2005, by Hypnotize Minds, Columbia Records, and Sony Urban Music.
+It is a collection of some of their biggest mainstream songs and was released in 2005, following the similarly titled studio album, Most Known Unknown.

 AllMusic noted about the album, "Newly intrigued listeners who were turned on to Three 6 Mafia in the wake of 'Stay Fly' should find this release very beneficial."